nul-one/fusecry/README.md

 Toggle will encrypt raw files and decrypt encrypted files and delete originals in the process.
 It asumes files with '.fcry' extension are encrypted ones.

-future plans (in no particular order)
+future plans and missing features (in no particular order)
 -------------------------

+- threading
 - choice and detection of chunk sizes
 - password validation
 - password change (bulk re-encryption)